Probing Strange Dark Matter through $f$-mode Oscillations of Neutron Stars with Hyperons and Quark Matter: Model Description and Formalism

 For modeling the smooth phase transition, we employ the Replacement Interpolation Construction (RIC) method \cite{Ayriyan:2021prr, Ayriyan:2017nby, Ayriyan:2017tvl}.
 In this approach, a second-order polynomial interpolates between the hadronic and quark phases, producing a smooth crossover.
 The interpolated region contains both hadronic and QM, hence it is treated as a mixed-phase construction.
 To maintain thermodynamic consistency, the interpolation is performed at the level of $P(\mu_B)$, with all other thermodynamic quantities obtained by differentiation with respect to $\mu_B$ (for details on the RIC method, see \cite{Shahrbaf:2024gdm}).

 {Figure~\ref{fig:p-e} displays the EOS in the pressure-energy density plane for all models considered in this study.
 The plot includes the DD2, which is a purely nucleonic model, and DD2Y-T, which incorporates hyperons.
 The EOS labeled DD2Y-T+S stands for the hadronic model including DM in the form of S particles, in addition to nucleons and hyperons.
 The curves labeled RIC-DD2Y-T+S and RIC-DD2Y-T represent hybrid EOSs constructed via a crossover transition from the hadronic phase to deconfined QM, with and without S DM, respectively.
 Models that include DM are distinguished by the assumed mass of the S particle and the value of the slope parameter $x$, which characterizes the coupling strength between the S particle and baryons.
-Astrophysical constraints from Hebeler et al. \cite{Hebeler:2013nza} and Miller et al. \cite{Miller:2021qha} are shown as the gray region and black dashed lines, respectively.
-All EOSs lie well within the broader gray constraint zone, while only those corresponding to $m_S < 1950~\text{MeV}$ pass through the tightest constraint band defined by the black dashed lines.
-This indicates that models with heavier S masses begin to deviate slightly from this region.
-This result is consistent with our previous work \cite{Shahrbaf:2024gdm}, in which we first showed that the favored S masses, lying within the $68\%$ posterior interval, are in the range $m_S = 1890$-$1935$ MeV based on Bayesian analysis.
+Astrophysical constraints from Hebeler et al. \cite{Hebeler:2013nza} and Miller et al. \cite{Miller:2021qha} are shown as the gray region and black dashed lines, respectively. {All EOSs lie well within the broader gray constraint region and additionally pass through the most restrictive constraint band defined by the black dashed lines.} This result is consistent with our previous work \cite{Shahrbaf:2024gdm}, in which we first showed that the favored S masses, lying within the $68\%$ posterior interval, are in the range $m_S = 1890$-$1935$ MeV based on Bayesian analysis.
 Second, we found that the only S mass range fully consistent with all current observational constraints is the narrower range $m_S = 1890$-$1900$ MeV.
-Therefore, masses above $1950$~MeV are less probable, which is why, in this study, the main analysis focuses on S DM masses in the range $m_S = 1890$-$1950$ MeV.
+Therefore, S masses above $1950$~MeV {are strongly disfavored} and the main analysis in this study focuses on S DM masses in the range $m_S = 1890$-$1950$~MeV.
 The vertical blue lines indicate the maximum central energy densities reached in the cores of NSs with varying masses (in units of solar mass).
-Clearly, none of our EOSs exceed these limits while they all respect the nuclear matter constraints at low densities.}
+Clearly, none of our EOSs exceed these limits while they all respect the nuclear matter constraints at low densities.

+{Furthermore, with regard to thermodynamic stability and causality, the monotonic increase of the pressure with energy density shown in Fig.~\ref{fig:p-e} demonstrates that all considered EOSs satisfy the fundamental stability conditions.
+In addition, for the range of S masses considered in this work ($m_S = 1890$-$1950$ MeV), we have explicitly verified that these conditions are fulfilled for the entire EOS set.
+This was done by computing the adiabatic sound speed $c_s^2=dP/d\varepsilon$ and confirming $0 \le c_s^2 \le 1$ over the full density range reached by our stellar models (see Fig.~\ref{fig:cs2}). }

 In this work, we explore three different scenarios to investigate the impact of key parameters on NS observables and $f$-mode oscillations.
 These scenarios are as follows:

 \begin{itemize} \item First Scenario: Hybrid EOSs featuring a quark core surrounded by hadronic matter composed of nucleons, hyperons, and S DM.
 These EOSs are labeled as RIC-DD2Y-T+S and correspond to different masses of S particles, while keeping the coupling parameter fixed at $x=0.03$.
 This scenario aims to examine the effect of varying DM mass on NS observables and $f$-mode frequencies.